 Visual Studio developer tools for Logic Apps enable visual designing, building, and deploying your logic apps from within Visual Studio.

-Continuous integration and continuous deployment
+Continuous integration and continuous delivery

-Visual Studio Team Services allow you to build a continuous integration and delivery (CI/CD) workflow for your serverless applications.
+Visual Studio Team Services allow you to build a continuous integration and continuous delivery (CI/CD) workflow for your serverless applications.

 Monitoring, logging, and diagnostics